 Why you don't want the court to decide child custody

 In this article we will explore why mediation and a settlement could a better option than litigation.
-Learn more below why mediation is a great choice that will save you time, frustration and money in the child custody process.
+Learn more below why mediation is a great choice that will save you time, frustration and money when parents have to decide child custody.

 When parents can’t agree on child custody and visitation, their first instinct is to “take the other parent to court.”
 Many parents seem to think that if the other parent won’t agree to their demands, the court will automatically grant them exactly what they want.